Shirvan County: Location

-Shirvan city, with an area of 3789 square kilometers, is bounded by Turkmenistan to the north, Esfarayen city to the south, Farooj county to the east and Bojnourd to the west.
+Shirvan County, with an area of 3789 square kilometers, is bounded by Turkmenistan to the north, Esfarayen city to the south, Farooj county to the east and Bojnourd to the west.
 In the north of Shirvan, there is a city called Lujli.
 Shirvan is one of the high cities of North Khorasan province, which is located in the valley of the Atrak border river in the middle of Kopedagh and Aladagh mountains.
 Shirvan has a relatively cold climate in winter and a warm and temperate climate in summer.

 Estarkhi waterfall

 Estarkhi waterfall is one of the tallest waterfalls in Shirvan region.
 The length of this waterfall reaches 20 meters.
 This waterfall is located 40 km south of Shirvan city, on the northern slopes of Shah Jahan mountain range.
 On the way to reach this waterfall, Golian Cave is also one of the natural attractions of this region.